 6 useful project planning principles for financial services

 - Close cooperation between developers and designers.
-In this kind of project designer is a development team member in every sense of the word.
-Designer’s task is not to arrange a ready to go system but to create a logical cooperation scheme which means a designer will shape the way product works on the backend.
+In this kind of project design is a development team member in every sense of the word.
+The designer’s task is not to arrange a ready-to-go system but to create a logical cooperation scheme which means a designer will shape the way the product works on the backend.

-- Designers should posses financial systems design experience.
-Even the best designers with lack of Fintech design experience won’t be able to produce a perfect design for a payment service.
+- Designers should possess financial systems design experience.
+Even the best designers with a lack of Fintech design experience won’t be able to produce a perfect design for a payment service.

 - Attention to user reaction.
 Any service that presupposes user interaction has to analyze their behavior.
-It is important to monitor on-line analytics tools, cipher out conversion rates, goals reaching, carry out polls and promptly react to any complication which the user may face.
+It is important to monitor online analytics tools, cipher out conversion rates, goal-reaching, carry out polls, and promptly react to any complication which the user may face.

 - Do not try to recreate an already existing tool or feature.
 Why one would try to create a payment form from scratch if it possible to copy and graphically present the interface of the payment card itself?